ageras-com/laravel-onesky/README.md

 ]
 ```

-When you are ready to translate your language files use this simple artisan command to upload them to your OneSky account:
+When you are ready to translate your language files, use this simple artisan command to upload them to your OneSky account:
 ```
 php artisan onesky:push
 ```